cammyong/Lambda-Project/README.md

 ```
 * Run the following command to initialize and deploy the infrastructure.

-* It will perform initialization step
 ```
-terraform init
+terraform init  # To initialize
 ```

- * View the execution plan of terraform
 ```
-terraform plan
+terraform plan  # View the execution plan of terraform
 ```

-* Apply the infrastructure in AWS
 ```
-terraform apply  # apply
+terraform apply  # apply the infrastructure in AWS
 ```

-* Destroy the infrastructure in AWS
 ```
-terraform destroy
+terraform destroy  # Destroy the infrastructure in AWS
 ```